-The PlumpJack property dates back to 1881 – originally known as Mt.
+As a winery, the PlumpJack property dates back to 1881 – originally known as Mt.
 Eden Winery.
 Former owners, James and Anne McWilliams began Villa Mt.
 Eden Winery in 1974 with their founding winemaker Nils Venge.
 Twelve years later they sold the brand – the wine was no longer made on site and then eventually the Villa Mt.
-Eden brand was moved to what is now Conn Creek Winery, later started producing all non Napa wines and today no longer seems to be in business.
+Eden wine production was moved to what is now Conn Creek Winery before eventually the brand morphed into producing all non Napa Valley wines.

-And then the PlumJack Group purchased the 42-acre property – their first winery in the Napa Valley (today they also own Cade, Odette Estate and Cade at 13th Vineyard.
+And then the PlumpJack Group purchased the 42-acre property in 1995 – their first winery in the Napa Valley (today they also own Cade, Odette Estate and Cade at 13th Vineyard).
 Long associated with PlumpJack, John Conover (who we originally met with) joined the team in 1999 as their General Manager.
-John later would be instrumental in developing both Cade and Odette Estate (and is a partner in those wineries).
+Later John would be instrumental in developing both Cade and Odette Estate (and is also a partner in those wineries).

 The drive in to PlumpJack is along a very narrow winding road directly through the vineyards.
-Tour buses and large limo’s are not allowed so theoretically group sizes should be small at the tasting counter, however there are often limos & buses in the parking lot and the tasting room can really fill up at times especially on Friday afternoons and Saturdays.
-The winery is small as far as Napa Wineries go; the tasting counter is intimate and there is a gift shop adjacent to the tasting counter.
+Large tour buses are not allowed so theoretically group sizes should be small at the tasting counter, however there are often limos & smaller buses in the parking lot and the tasting room can really fill up at times especially on Friday and Saturday afternoons.
+Compared to other Napa wineries, the PlumJack indoor hospitality space is small; a gift shop is located adjacent to the tiny tasting counter.
 There is always a high energy vibe at the tasting counter which if crowded spills outside the door onto the grounds.
 PlumpJack is wildly popular with the late 20’s, 30’s and early 40’s crowd.
-No appointments are necessary – just drive in.

-PlumpJack offers several tasting experiences including their current release tasting at the bar – or the more intimate current release tasting at either the vineyard patio or garden courtyard and the even more secluded Hilltop tasting (which also includes a taste of library wines).
+PlumpJack offers several tasting experiences by appointment including their current release tasting at the bar – or the more intimate current release tasting at either the vineyard patio or garden courtyard and the even more secluded hilltop tasting (which also includes a taste of library wines).

 Over several visits, we have enjoyed a diversity of wines including the excellent 2006 PlumpJack Reserve Chardonnay.
 Compared to most area wineries you pay a bit more for this Chardonnay but its worth the price.
 It undergoes no malolactic fermentation, sees little oak during it’s aging and is not “oaky” or buttery – rather it is a crisp Burgundian style wine with pretty aromas of pineapple and pear on the bouquet with similar flavors on the palate.